jonatelintelo/resnet-based-speaker-recognition/doc/skeleton.md

 ## The skeleton code for tiny-voxceleb

 We have provided some skeleton code to get you started training and evaluating on the tiny-voxceleb data.
+Note that the instructions below are intended for running the code on your own machine.
+For running the code on the cluster, read [these instructions](cluster.md).

 ### setting up the environment variables